 (3) Jar Shaken Iced Matcha Coconut Cooler

-- Sift 1 full scoop (2 grams) of ceremonial Matcha into a mason jar (or any jar with tight lid)
+- Sift 1 full chasaku scoop (1 gram) or 0.5 tsp. of culinary matcha into a mason jar (or any jar with tight lid)

 - Add 1 cup of cold Coconut Water in a jar.

-- Tighly close the lid and shake for 30-60 seconds.
+- Tightly close the lid and shake for 30-60 seconds.